QuTech-Delft/QMI/documentation/sphinx/source/documenting_qmi.rst

 Documenting QMI
 ===============

-This section contains links that are useful while commenting QMI.
+This section contains links that are useful while writing Sphinx documentation for QMI.

 `Section 7.3.6 of the Python Developers Guide <https://devguide.python.org/documenting/#sections>`_ describes heading order.
 In our documentation, we start with the 'sections' level.